The idea is simple!

 Allie Bishop Pasquier-Lead Early Childhood Educator Living in Washington, Allie brings experience as a preschool classroom teacher in a variety of educational settings with a strong interest in learning through hands-on, open-ended play with a passion for created curated collections to enhance learning.

-Our journey to bring this idea to life began one year ago, when we were one of 7 winning teams chosen as the top new education technology companies in Europe.
+Our journey to bring this idea to life began in 2014, when we were one of 7 winning teams chosen as the top new education technology companies in Europe.
 This backing enabled us to create our business plan, make contacts and expand our knowledge of the Edtech start up world.